jerobado/Betty/README.md

 Licensing
 ---------
-_Betty_ has no license yet (still looking for a legal adviser regarding this matter).
+_Betty_ has no license yet (still looking for a good advice regarding this matter).